andrR89/task-list-express-be/README.md

 # task-list-express-be
-A rest app for a task list.
+A simple, but complete, REST app for a task list.
+Using express + sequelize + DB Postgress.

 ## install
 yarn